HOW DOES A WE WORK?

 - a decision under appeal was made without jurisdiction;

-- a fundamental procedural error occurred;
+- a fundamental procedural error occurred; or

 - inconsistent application of the relevant regulations occurred.